soerenmetje/stripe-vue-node/Readme.md

 # Stripe-Vue-Node

-A boilerplate for a dashboard integrating Stripe using VueJS and NodeJS.
+This project is a boilerplate for a dashboard integrating Stripe using VueJS and NodeJS.

 ## Components